quii/learn-go-with-tests/hello-world/readme.md

 ### Hello, YOU

 Now that we have a test we can iterate on our software safely.

+In the last example we wrote the test _after_ the code had been written just so you could get an example of how to write a test and declare a function.
+From this point on we will be _writing tests first_

 Our next requirement is to let us specify the recipient of the greeting.

-Let's start by capturing our requirements in the test.
+Let's start by capturing these requirements in a test.
 This is basic test driven development and allows us to make sure our test is _actually_ testing what we want.
 When you retrospectively write tests there is the risk that your test may continue to pass even if the code doesn't work as intended.

 ```go
 package main